JoorTC/MSD/README.md

 The model, built using the XGBoost algorithm, was trained on real-world clinical data from hospitalized patients to detect wrong blood in tube errors (WBIT), including:

-- WBIT erros: confirmed errors (25%) and randomly simulated sample reorderings (25%)
+- WBIT: confirmed errors (25%) and randomly simulated sample reorderings (25%)

 - Properly identified control samples: 50%